farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 ### GPS NTRIP

-The Setup Ntrip menu is where you will enter your NTRIP caster (base station) credentials.
+The Setup ntrip menu is where you will input your base station's credentials.

 - **Server Name**: The server address of the base station.
 This could be an IP address (e.g., 192.168.1.1) or a url (e.g., myrtkservice.com)